samuelkhor97/Google-Drive-Inspector/README.md

 - Project_Docs: Assignment 1 deliverables (PMP, AoA, RR, Retrospectives, Burndown Chart)
 - src: Source code
 - web: Web UI
+- dist: distribution package in .zip, together with uncompressed folders

 ## Clients Usage
-Run `main.exe` and a new tab with our web app loaded will be opened in clients' default browser.
+Run `bin\driveinspector.exe` and a new tab with our web app loaded will be opened in clients' default browser.